 I live in a major city such as Melbourne or Sydney, but there are no interviewers appearing on my list – why?

 Our interviewers each have a limited number of applicants that they can interview at any one time.
 Sometimes they reach this limit, especially around the beginning and end of the seasons when we have a lot of new incoming applications.
-Please continue checking the list until an interviewer appears, as they will have new spots available once they have completed some of their current interviews.
+Please contact the office if you have any trouble connecting with an interviewer.

 What is involved in the interview process?